 You can make fun medals to pass out to the winners, have an opening parade and even a closing prayer ceremony.
-There's a lot of room fun and creativity in an event like this.
+There's a lot of room for fun and creativity in an event like this.

 Ice Cream Social

 Who doesn't love ice cream?
 The church can purchase large tubs of ice cream, and set up a buffet-style station with a bevy of toppings.
 It's best to have people designated to scoop the ice cream, and families can add whichever toppings they like.
 Toppings you might want to have handy include chocolate sauce, fruit topping, sprinkles, crushed candy bars, gummy bears and more.
 If you decide to offer peanuts, keep them in a separate area, but let families know they are available.
-A growing number of people have peanut allergies, so be considerate and use some caution.
+A growing number of people have peanut allergies, so be considerate and use caution.

 Create a Family Crest

 This is a craft activity the whole family can take part in.
-If your church has a budget for the event, you can supply the craft items needed to make the basic banner and ask families to bring glue, scissors and any decorations they want to glue on their banner.
+If your church has a budget for the event, you can supply the craft items needed to make the basic banner, and ask families to bring glue, scissors and any decorations they want to glue on their banner.